The importance of a good motion design proposal template

 Project proposal template format

-A lot of templates out there are created in InDesign format, and although this program is great for print based work and documents, a lot of motion designers already use Adobe Illustrator as part of their workflow, so we've kept things simple.
+A lot of professional proposal templates out there are created in InDesign format, and although this program is great for print based work and documents, a lot of motion designers already use Adobe Illustrator as part of their workflow, so we've kept things simple.
 All our templates are Adobe Illustrator Templates.

 What to put in a motion design project proposal?